Unusual places in Paris

 Rue Montorgueil

-Not far from the Pompidou Centre, yes that’s right, in the centre of Paris, is a little-known street.
-Rue Montorgueil is one of Paris’ oldest streets, which is one of the things I love about it.
-At the end of the street is a large and very elaborate iron entryway, signalling that you are entering a special area.
+Not far from the Pompidou Centre, is a little-known street.
+Rue Montorgueil is one of Paris’ oldest streets.
+At the end of the street is a large and very elaborate iron entryway, signalling that you are entering this special area.

 Those drinking their morning coffees and picking the flakes off their croissants sit alongside the fishmonger who is competing at top voice with the fresh produce stalls, willing those passing by to stop and buy.
 Fromageries, boucheries, boulangeries, patisseries and chocolatiers all blend in here.